fspugna/padelsociale/README.md

-# Amatori Padel
+# Padel Sociale

-Amatori Padel is the web site of  "Giro padel tournament" Is mobile-ready writing in laravel and powered HTML5 Markdown editor.
+Padel Sociale is the web site of  "Giro padel tournament" Is mobile-ready writing in laravel and powered HTML5 Markdown editor.

 ### Installation via SSH

-Amatori Padel requires [composer](https://getcomposer.org/) and  [Node.js](https://nodejs.org/) v4+ to run.
+Padel Sociale requires [composer](https://getcomposer.org/) and  [Node.js](https://nodejs.org/) v4+ to run.

 Install the dependencies and devDependencies and start the server.